Gibril1/Attendance-Checker/README.md

 A node with express api for marking attendance in a school

 ## Scope of Project
-An attendance marking system for a primary or junior high school where students are not allowed to use a phone.
-At  the beginning of every academic semester, teachers create courses they are supposed to teach and students in turn register for the course by joining the course.
-This system is a bespoke software that can be used by the whole school.
+This project involves the development of an Express API for marking attendance in a primary or junior high school, where students are not allowed to use their phones.
+At the beginning of each academic semester, teachers create courses they will be teaching, and students register for the courses by joining them.
+The software is bespoke and can be used by the entire school.

 ## Overview
-In essence, there are two kinds of users that differentiated by their roles.
-Students and Teachers.
-A student creates a class (course) that he will teach for the semester and  the student in turn joins the classes he/she would prefer to join.
-Depending on when the teacher decides to take attendance, he logs into the system and then starts mentioning the names of students who have registered for his courses.
-This in turn allows for familiarity and makes teachers know their students by names.
+There are two types of users with different roles: students and teachers.
+A teacher creates a course, and students join the courses they prefer.
+When the teacher decides to take attendance, they log into the system and start mentioning the names of the students who have registered for their courses.
+This helps to foster familiarity between the teacher and their students and allows the teacher to learn the names of their students.

-The system also provides analytic features for both kind of users to see their track record like number of days present or absent.
+Additionally, the system provides analytical features for both types of users, allowing them to track their attendance record, such as the number of days they have been present or absent.